User Guide

 Methods

-- Something that lets me comment and have discussion threads on individual ideas
+For long/complex thoughts: Google Doc / Notion page / etc… something that lets me comment and have discussion threads on individual ideas.
+No mid-conversation Slack essays, please!

 Style